gameinn1/HikaruNoGoSSA/README.md

 ### Status Legend
 - ✅ Complete
 - ⏳ WIP
+- ☑️ Subbed but no signs
+- ❗ No subtitles exist
 - ❌ Still to do

 | Episode | Subbed | Timed/Styled | Ending Igo |